 The Commission and its Secretariat were formed in early 2022.

-Building upon the authoritative assessments of scientific knowledge provided by the Intergovernmental Panel on Climate Change (IPCC) and others, the Climate Overshoot Commission will recommend a comprehensive strategy to reduce risks.
-It will issue its final report prior to the 2023 UN Climate Change Conference.
+Building upon the authoritative assessments of scientific knowledge provided by the Intergovernmental Panel on Climate Change (IPCC) and others, the Climate Overshoot Commission has recommended a comprehensive strategy to reduce risks.
+It has issued its report prior to the 2023 UN Climate Change Conference.
 The Commission’s recommendations will serve as a reference point to guide future global discussions on comprehensive action to reduce climate risks.

 Lake Como, Italy